A Fistful of Collars

 Other than the calling card, a few experimental biosuits had gone missing.
 Panzer had been quick to link the Metal Maidens they captured last week to the Crimson Codex when they found that the woman they were attempting to convert was wearing the same style of bodysuit.
 However it was determined after booking that one of their group was an engineer from Zenith working on the biosuits project, and that the single suit she had was a slightly newer model than the ones stolen by the Crimson Codex.
-A coincidence of fate, and a major disappointment to Panzer.
+A coincidence of fate and a major disappointment to Panzer.

 “I’ll be back in a second, don’t go anywhere,” Mae told her as they reached out to touch the first photo.
 They closed their eyes as their fingers touched the glossy surface of the photo, a white aura humming around them.
 Suddenly they compressed and condensed and zipped into the photograph, leaving Jen sitting alone in the room.

 As Shutterfly, Mae could enter photos, look around, and move time backwards and forwards within the photograph a little bit.
 They’d told Jen that normally they could go about two minutes on either side of a photograph being taken before things started getting fuzzy and that their record was four minutes and twenty-nine seconds before the world in the photograph completely collapsed and threw her back into the real world.
 Needless to say, they were inundated with requests by various security companies and personnel to review photos of suspicious activity of all sorts.
-Added to the requests from the Superpowers Study Group as one of the few people to gain powers after beginning transitioning, and it became obvious why they lived their life on a schedule.
+Added to the requests from the Superpowers Study Group as one of the few people to gain powers after beginning transitioning, and it became obvious why they lived their life on a strict schedule.

 With a flash of light they were back on the couch, shoulders shrugging, “Nothing in that one.
 Let’s try door number two.”

 And in a flash they were gone again, sucked into the photograph.
 Jen looked around the room at all the other photos and pictures hanging around, certain that Mae had visited every single one.
 Watched the sunset with the silhouettes, drifted on the old schooner with people now long-dead, and visited a pastel-colored Paris full of painted people.
-They said that in paintings the magics of her powers gave some of the things a semblance of life, that the fake people walked in small loops and sometimes even chattered in a facsimile of language as she pushed time forwards-and-back.
+They said that in paintings the magics of their powers gave some of the things a semblance of life, that the fake people walked in small loops and sometimes even chattered in a facsimile of language as she pushed time forwards-and-back.
 Jen wondered if somehow she could experience that with them.